-As the Spring 2020 term comes to a close for schools and colleges in the U.S. and beyond, the education world’s response to COVID-19 is shifting from one phase to the next.
+As a new school year begins for schools and colleges in the U.S. and beyond, the education world’s response to COVID-19 is shifting from one phase to the next.

 In the last several months, thanks to the heroic efforts of educators and school leaders, millions of learners were able to quickly shift their schoolwork online to help protect themselves from the virus.
 This was no small feat.
 At McGraw Hill alone, we helped thousands of instructors move their in-person courses online, signed up 130,000 new K-12 student users on our learning platforms, delivered hundreds of webinars and answered countless calls and emails asking for help.

-With the summer and fall terms ahead of us, educators and students are facing difficult questions about how to safely support students while continuing to provide quality learning experiences at scale.
+With the fall term ahead of us, educators and students are facing difficult questions about how to safely support students while continuing to provide quality learning experiences at scale.

 We think it's crucial that we help in any way we can.

 As college administrators and faculty plan for the summer, fall and beyond, we’re here to help.
 Through a new partnership with the Online Learning Consortium (OLC), McGraw Hill faculty consultants are certified to mentor and train instructors on effective online learning practices, including course design, facilitation and assessment.
 Another aspect of the partnership involves offering pre-configured courseware that is aligned with the OLC’s quality scorecard for online instruction.
 We will continue to provide free training and support for our McGraw Hill Connect and ALEKS digital learning platforms, which are used by millions of students across the U.S.